Fire Emblem Awakening: Legacy

 The game's strong sales, well exceeding the initial figures set by Nintendo during production, ensured that the Fire Emblem series would not be canceled.
 In January 2015, a new Fire Emblem title created for the Nintendo 3DS by the same core team as Awakening, Fire Emblem Fates, was announced for a worldwide release.
 The success of Awakening has been credited with popularizing the platform among other Japanese RPG publishers, such as Square Enix and Atlus.

 Awakenings success has also resulted in characters making appearances in other Nintendo games.
 Two of the game's main characters, Lucina and Robin, were featured in the 2014 crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U. Chrom was considered for the game but was deemed too similar to other Fire Emblem characters on the roster at the time, so his appearance was relegated to small non-playable cameos.
 However, he was finally made playable in the franchise's next entry Super Smash Bros.
 Ultimate by popular request, particularly from within Japan.
+His inclusion contributed to a sentiment of there being too many Fire Emblem characters in the series, as well as criticisms for being too similar to other Fire Emblem characters.
 A stage based on Arena Ferox was also included, along with a selection of music tracks from Awakening.

 Lucina and Robin were also made available as playable characters in Code Name: S.T.E.A.M., Fire Emblem Fates, and (albeit temporarily) Fire Emblem Echoes: Shadows of Valentia for those who scanned their Amiibo figures.
 Costumes based on Chrom and Lucina are also available in Capcom's Monster Hunter Frontier G video game, in a cross-promotion done with Nintendo.
 A free downloadable content mission allowed the characters in Fates to visit the setting of Awakening, mere moments before the latter's campaign began in earnest.
 During promotion for Fates, a Fire Emblem-themed trading card game was released.
 A set themed after Awakening includes a code to download Lucina as a playable character in Fates.
-Chrom and Lucina are both playable units in Project X Zone 2, and multiple characters from Awakening are featured in Tokyo Mirage Sessions ♯FE, a crossover with Atlus's Megami Tensei megafranchise.
+Chrom and Lucina are both playable units in Project X Zone 2, and multiple characters from Awakening are featured in Tokyo Mirage Sessions ♯FE, a crossover with Atlus's Megami Tensei mega-franchise.
 Chrom also cameos as a guest character in the Nintendo-published mobile game Dragalia Lost.
 Characters from Awakening prominently appear as playable units in the crossover spinoff titles Fire Emblem Heroes and Fire Emblem Warriors, with the latter title launching alongside the first Chrom Amiibo figure.
 A second Chrom Amiibo figure for the Super Smash Bros. lineup was released on November 15, 2019.